odpi/tsc/README.md

 * Cupid Chan
 * Mandy Chessell
 * Raj D Desai
-* Srikanth Venkat
+* Maryna Strelchuk

 ## Meetings

 The TSC meets on the first Wednesday of each month at 6am US Pacific Time/9am US Eastern Time.
-The next meeting is scheduled for **December 5, 2018 at 9:00am ET**
+The next meeting is scheduled for **January 9, 2018 at 9:00am ET**

 You can join the call using the conference details below.